Ziptility/RxDB.NET/README.md

    }
    ```

-2. Implement the `IDocumentRepository<T>` interface for your document type:
+2. Implement the `IDocumentService<T>` interface for your document type:

    ```csharp
    public class HeroRepository : BaseDocumentRepository<Hero>